ZhenyanLuo/NCI_manual/Readme.md

 https://my.nci.org.au/mancini/signup/0

-You should get a username after providing your information, the username should be consisted of two lower case characters and four numbers.
+You should recieve a username after providing your information, the username should be consisted of two lower case characters and four numbers.

 #### Step 2 Login